microsoft/AirSim/docs/python.md

 VS2017 should have everything if you installed VC++.
 To use APIs you will need Python 3.5 (install using Anaconda).

 #### I get error on `import cv2`
-We recommand [Anaconda](https://www.anaconda.com/download/) to get Python tools and libraries.
+We recommend [Anaconda](https://www.anaconda.com/download/) to get Python tools and libraries.
 Our code is tested with Python 3.5.3 :: Anaconda 4.4.0.
 This is important because older version have been known to have [problems](https://stackoverflow.com/a/45934992/207661).
 You can install OpenCV using `pip install opencv-python`.